-EDU 282 Early Childhood Lit 3 0 0 3
+EDU 282 Early Childhood Literature 3 0 0 0 3

 This course covers the history, selection, and integration of literature and language in the early childhood curriculum.
 Topics include the history and selection of developmentally appropriate children's literature and the use of books and other media to enhance language and literacy in the classroom.
-Upon completion, students should be able to select appropriate books for storytelling, reading aloud, puppetry, flannel board use, and other techniques.
+Upon completion, students should be able to select appropriate books for storytelling, reading aloud, puppetry, flannel board use, and other techniques for children who are culturally, linguistically, and ability diverse.

-EDU 284 Early Child Capstone Prac 1 9 0 0 4 Prerequisites: State, Take One Set: Set 1: EDU-119, EDU-144, EDU-145, EDU-146, and EDU-151; Set 2: EDU-119, PSY-244, PSY-245, EDU-146, and EDU-151; Set 3: EDU-119, PSY-245, EDU-144, EDU-146, and EDU-151; Set 4: EDU-119, PSY-244, EDU-145, EDU-146, and EDU-
+EDU 284 Early Child Capstone Prac 1 9 0 0 4 Prerequisite: State, Take One Set: Set 1: EDU 119, EDU 144, EDU 145, EDU 146, and EDU 151; Set 2: EDU 119, PSY 244, PSY 245, EDU 146, and EDU 151; Set 3: EDU 119, PSY 245, EDU 144, EDU 146, and EDU 151; Set 4: EDU 119, PSY 244, EDU 145, EDU 146, and EDU 151 Corequisite: State, DRE-098

-This course is designed to allow students to apply skills in a three star (minimum) or NAEYC accredited or equivalent, quality early childhood environment.
-Emphasis is placed on designing, implementing and evaluating developmentally appropriate activities and environments for all children; supporting/involving families; and modeling reflective and professional practices.
-Upon completion, students should be able to demonstrate developmentally appropriate plans/assessments, appropriate guidance techniques and ethical/professional behaviors as indicated by assignments and on-site faculty visits.
+This course is designed to allow students to demonstrate acquired skills in a three star (minimum) or NAEYC accredited or equivalent, quality early childhood environment.
+Emphasis is placed on designing, implementing and evaluating developmentally appropriate activities and environments for all children; supporting/engaging families; and modeling reflective and professional practices based on national and state guidelines.
+Upon completion, students should be able to apply NC Foundations for Early Learning and Development to demonstrate developmentally appropriate plans/assessments, appropriate guidance techniques and ethical/professional behaviors, including the use of appropriate technology, as indicated by assignments and onsite faculty assessments.